Weekly RSI vs Daily RSI – What Is Best?

 Weekly vs daily RSI – the results

-The first column shows the number of days and the second and third the entry and exit level.
-We can from the table that the best result ar more frequent around 3-5 days.
+The first column shows the number of days and the second and third the entry and exit levels.
+We can from the table that the best results are more frequent around 3-5 days.

 This is the results of the same optimization by using weekly bars (only profit factors below 5 are considered):

 Before we end the article, we give you a link to an article where we argue you could potentially day trade better by using daily bars instead of intraday bars.
 We bring this up because it shows that you don’t have to limit the timeframe to the type of trading you are doing.

 It might pay off to try different setting and settings.